quinton-ashley/nostlan/README.md

 ## Using Bottlenose

 Unlike Steam, Bottlenose does not send controller input to emulators.
 Therefore there is no lag caused by using Bottlenose.
 Bottlenose auto detects controllers, no setup required.
 Button input is mapped from Xbox One and PS4 button layouts to the Switch button layout.
-Although this may be confusing to some I decided to do this because I like playing games on Nintendo consoles with the button layout intended by the developers.
+Although this may be confusing to some I decided to do this because I like playing games made for Nintendo consoles with the button layout intended by the developers.

 The console themed cover overlay shows your basic options.
 On any game lib view you can press the "Start" button on your controller or click "Bottlenose" on the console cover overlay to access the settings menu.
 If you've added new games to your game libraries "Reset" will reload you game library.
 "Open" will pull up a menu with a list of game consoles.
 Select a console to open your game libraries for that console.
 "Power" starts the console emulator without a game.

 Select a game from your game library to view it's cover.
 You'll see the cover overlay change.
 Clicking "Play" will play the game.

+## System Requirements

+Bottlnose will probably not perform well on low-end systems.
+Utlra high resolution images require more storage and animations using these images require strong GPUs.
+Although, I've tested Bottlenose on my 2016 Macbook with a 1.1GHz CPU with onboard Intel HD 515 graphics and it runs at 2304x1440 just fine.

 ## Error Reporting

-If Bottlenose has trouble matching your game file names and you see a bunch of covers of mismatched games in your library view, please [send me](mailto:qashto@gmail.com) your log file and I'll try to sort it out.
+If Bottlenose has trouble matching your game file names and you see a bunch of covers of mismatched games or you are missing games in your library view, please [send me](mailto:qashto@gmail.com) your error log file and I'll try to sort it out.
 Send me a description of any other errors or report an issue with the code on this project's Github.

-## Template File Structure
+## Optional Template File Structure

 ```javascript
 emu (root folder can have any name)